redbullmaxstrength/theblockchainboy.github.io/_posts/1880-09-04-crack-dealers.markdown

 "No I don't want your money if there is blood on it"

-There a lot of honest people working in Cryptocurrency and Blockchain **but we are all suffering due to the overwhelming stench of scumbags**.
+There are a lot of honest people working in Cryptocurrency and Blockchain **but we are all suffering due to the overwhelming stench of scumbags**.